 Teaching & Learning

-Our curriculum at years 7-10 is based on the Victorian Curriculum and diocesan requirements.
-At the senior level we offer an extensive range of VCE subjects as well as an award winning VCAL program, with increased opportunities in Vocational Educational Training (VET).
+Our curriculum at Years 7-10 is based on the Victorian Curriculum and diocesan requirements.
+At the senior level we offer an extensive range of VCE subjects, which from 2023, will include the new VCE Vocational Major (VM) as well as the Victorian Pathways Certificate (VPC), with increased opportunities in Vocational Educational Training (VET).
 Our curriculum offers a balance of practical and academic subjects to meet the needs and aspirations of each student.

 As such each year level has a particular focus: